malcolmrigg/WizardClock/README.md

 ## Config

-* locations: a list of locations that are permanently visible, others are added/removed as required
+* locations (optional): a list of locations that are permanently visible, others are added/removed as required
-* wizards: a list of entities and display names for the device trackers/calendars used to represent your wizards
+* wizards (required): a list of entities and display names for the device trackers/calendars used to represent your wizards
+* fontname (required): the name of the font you want to use in the clock
-* fontface: a fontface string to choose the font you want, or select a custom web-font to load
+* fontface (optional): a fontface string to choose the font you want, or select a custom web-font to load

 ```
 type: 'custom:weasley-card'